Summer Service-Learning Programs In Cambodia

 Students will have the opportunity to experience Cambodian Buddhist culture firsthand in the Buddhist Immersion-Teach Conversational English Program.
 During their stay at a rural or urban setting, students will either stay on site or visit daily the host wat (monastery).
 Depending on the wat, students may have opportunities to join monks in their daily activities, including meditation, chanting, and other rituals.
 The service component of this program includes teaching basic English lessons to students at local schools and to young monks when available.

 Participants in the Global Public Health Program will share their talents, experience, and knowledge with members of slum and underserved communities in and around Phnom Penh.
 They may lead health workshops with the help of local translators and GSC-provided materials and lesson plans.
-During the Health Education Workshops and follow up activities, volunteers will cover topics such as HIV/AIDS education and prevention, drug and alcohol abuse awareness, hygiene, domestic violence and other public health issues.
+During the Health Education Workshops and follow up activities, volunteers will cover topics such as HIV/AIDS education and prevention, drug and alcohol abuse awareness, hygiene, nutrition, domestic violence and other public health issues.
 Participants may also have the opportunity to assist the public health nurses and social workers with administrative work and case visits, as needed.

 GSC works with two unique children's centers that work with children who have been orphaned due to HIV/AIDS, are homeless children, or are from displaced families living in the slums.
 One of the centers is in Phnom Penh and the other is in a small provincial town outside of Phnom Penh.
 GSC volunteers have the opportunity to assist the centers’ staff as they support, work, play, and bond with the children.
 Student volunteer activities may include providing workshops or training, teaching Basic English, planning and leading educational games, and offering a project based on their own background and skills.
 These projects could include a range of art, recreational, or enrichment activities.